cursey/reframework-book/src/README.md

 * `re2_framework_log.txt` - The WHOLE LOG, not snippets of it.
 * `reframework_crash.dmp` if you are crashing

+## Help!
+My pirated copy does not work

+Contrary to some belief, **this mod does not contain any anti-piracy checks of any kind**.
+Pirated copies just do not receive support.
+If it works then, it works.
+If not, additional support is not going to be added.

 ## Lua Scripting

 REFramework comes with a scripting system using Lua.